Mondly

 Mondly is a language learning company that operates a website and a number of free and paid language apps.
 The company was acquired in May 2022 by the British educational giant Pearson.

 Mondly is a freemium language-learning platform using a method that combines vocabulary and phrase learning with speech recognition and chatbot technologies.
-Mondly is also a pioneer in VR Education, with its launch on Meta Quest, one of the top world's 10 virtual reality apps.
+Mondly is also a pioneer in VR Education, with its launch on Meta Quest, one of the world's top 10 virtual reality apps.

 History

 Mondly was founded in 2013 by Alexandru Iliescu and Tudor Iliescu in Brașov, Romania.

 The company launched the first app in May 2014 on AppStore and on Google Play in June 2015.
 A year later, in August 2016, launched the first chatbot with speech recognition on both iTunes and Google Play.
 This was followed in February 2017 with the launch of MondlyVR, a virtual reality language app with speech recognition.

 In May 2017, the company released the MondlyKids app for children aged 5 to 12.
 The following year, in March 2018, the company introduced MondlyAR, the first augmented reality language app with speech recognition.
 Following a rise in interest in VR education, the company launched Mondly VR on the Oculus Quest store in August 2021.

 In the third quarter of 2021, Mondly became the second most downloaded language learning app worldwide.